 Do not smoke or use tobacco.
 Estrogens combined with smoking further increases your risk of stroke, blood clots, high blood pressure, and heart attack, especially in women older than 35.

 Common side effects of this medication do include the following; Stomach upset, nausea/vomiting, bloating, breast tenderness, headache, or weight.
 It is best to speak with your doctor promptly if you are experiencing any of these side effects.

-However there are some more serious side effects, and if you have been experiencing them you should speak with your doctor right away.
-They are as follows; lumps in the breast, mental/mood changes (such as depression, memory loss), persistent nausea/vomiting, severe stomach/abdominal pain, yellowing eyes/skin, dark urine, swelling hands/ankles/feet, increased thirst/urination, unusual vaginal bleeding (such as spotting, sudden heavy bleeding).
+However, there are some more serious side effects, and if you have been experiencing them, you should speak with your doctor right away.
+They are as follows; lumps in the breast, mental/mood changes (such as depression, and memory loss), persistent nausea/vomiting, severe stomach/abdominal pain, yellowing eyes/skin, dark urine, swelling hands/ankles/feet, increased thirst/urination, unusual vaginal bleeding (such as spotting, sudden heavy bleeding).

 What happens if I suddenly stop taking this medication?

 There may be a relapse in symptoms as well as side effects.
 You should speak your doctor before stop taking this medication.